Princess Victoria of Saxe-Coburg and Gotha: Biography

-Born to Ferdinand, Prince of Saxe-Coburg and Gotha-Koháry and Princess Maria Antonia Koháry de Csábrág et Szitnya.
+Victoria was born as the only daughter to Ferdinand, Prince of Saxe-Coburg and Gotha-Koháry and Princess Mária Antónia Koháry de Csábrág et Szitnya.
 Her mother was the daughter and heiress of Ferenc József, Prince Koháry de Csábrág et Szitnya.
 When Antonia's father died in 1826, she inherited his estates in Slovakia and Hungary.
-Her elder brother was King Ferdinand II of Portugal and first cousins included British Queen Victoria, her husband Prince Albert of Saxe-Coburg and Gotha as well as Belgian King Leopold II and his sister, Empress Carlota of Mexico.
+Victoria's elder brother was King Ferdinand II of Portugal and first cousins included British Queen Victoria, her husband Prince Albert of Saxe-Coburg and Gotha as well as Belgian King Leopold II and his sister, Empress Carlota of Mexico.

+The wedding at Saint-Cloud in 1840.

 On 27 April 1840, at the Château de Saint-Cloud, she married Louis d'Orléans, known since birth as the Duke of Nemours, second son of King Louis Philippe of France.
 After the Revolution of 1848 in France, the royal family went into exile and settled in England.
 In England Victoria spent a lot of time with her cousin, Queen Victoria, with whom she was extraordinarily close, and she was a frequent guest at Osbourne House.